tumikole/tumi/_posts/2021-03-16-calling-functions.md

 ###### Check For The Presence of an Element With indexOf()
 ###### Iterate Through All an Array's Items Using For Loops

 Most of todays time i spended on Basic Data Structure Coourse.
-Describes

 Basic Data Structures courses has been hard for me to understand it.
 I went Through this course all over and all again but it was difficult for me to understand it.
 But i will keep on practicing until i get it right.